Everything You Need To Know about Stella Cherry Trees

 The best time to plant a Stella cherry tree is spring, after the last frost, or fall.
 We recommend taking these steps:

-• Place the tree on the mound of soil and spread the roots.
-You want the tree’s crown to be about one inch above the surrounding soil.
+- Place the tree on the mound of soil and spread the roots.
+The tree’s crown should be about 1 inch above the surrounding soil.

-Stella cherry trees are low-maintenance with few pruning requirements and are adaptable to many different soil types.
+Stella cherry trees are low-maintenance with few pruning requirements, and they can adapt to many different soil types.

 Stella cherry trees thrive in full sun with at least six hours of direct, unfiltered sunlight per day.
 They can also grow in partial shade, but they will yield less fruit.